reisdout/MininetMosquito/README.md

 This project is under the GPL license.

 # 6. Deliverables
-  Client and Edge Stage:      https://youtu.be/l0Mx4hqcWck
+  Client and Edge Stage..........:      https://youtu.be/l0Mx4hqcWck Client and Edge Stage with MQTT:      https://www.youtube.com/watch?v=D801a-fiSbA

 # 7. References